 5. Insect Repellent

 One of the most unconsidered items on the list is also one of the most needed.
 Protect yourself from disease-carrier insects.
-They are sold as aerosols, creams, pump sprays and liquids.
+It comes as aerosols, creams, pump sprays and liquids.

 6. Rain Coat